cpfiffer/julia-deeplearning/schedule.md

 # Schedule

+## Second assignment!

+This assignment is due on **August 16th, 2023**.

+For this section, please read [chapter 5](https://github.com/fastai/fastbook/blob/master/05_pet_breeds.ipynb) of fastbook and follow along with a Julia implementation.

 ## First assignment!

 This assignment is due on **August 7th, 2023**.
 You've got two options based on your availability.
 One is just the bare minimum, one is the full set of learning.
 This first assignment is a bit different than others since it's a lot of set-up, building motivation, etc.